-XX.
+XIX.
 EVALUATION OF THE DEMONSTRATION

-- 117. Cooperation with Federal Evaluators.
-As required under 42 CFR 431.420(f), the state shall cooperate fully and timely with CMS and its contractors in any federal evaluation of the demonstration or any component of the demonstration.
+- 109. Cooperation with Federal Evaluators.
+As required under 42 CFR 431.420(f), the state shall cooperate fully and timely with CMS and its contractors' in any federal evaluation of the demonstration or any component of the demonstration.
 This includes, but is not limited to, commenting on design and other federal evaluation documents and providing data and analytic files to CMS, including entering into a data use agreement that explains how the data and data files will be exchanged, and providing a technical point of contact to support specification of the data and files to be disclosed, as well as relevant data dictionaries and record layouts.
 The state shall include in its contracts with entities that collect, produce or maintain data and files for the demonstration, that they shall make such data available for the federal evaluation as is required under 42 CFR 431.420(f) to support federal evaluation.
 The state may claim administrative match for these activities.
-Failure to comply with this STC may result in a deferral being issued as outlined in STC 72. - 118.
-Independent Evaluator.
-Upon approval of the demonstration, the state must arrange with an independent party to conduct an evaluation of the demonstration to ensure that the necessary data is collected at the level of detail needed to research the approved hypotheses.
+Failure to comply with this STC may result in a deferral being issued as outlined in STC 71. - 110.Independent Evaluator.
+Upon approval of the demonstration, the state must begin to arrange with an independent party to conduct an evaluation of the demonstration to ensure that the necessary data is collected at the level of detail needed to research the approved hypotheses.
 The state must require the independent party to sign an agreement that the independent party will conduct the demonstration evaluation in an independent manner in accord with the CMS-approved Evaluation Design.
 When conducting analyses and developing the evaluation reports, every effort should be made to follow the approved methodology.
-However, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances.
+However, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances. - 111.Draft Evaluation Design.

-119. Draft Evaluation Design.
 The state must submit, for CMS comment and approval, a draft Evaluation Design pertinent to this demonstration extension period, no later than one hundred eighty (180) calendar days after the approval of this extension.
-The draft Evaluation Design must be developed in accordance with Attachment B (Developing the Evaluation Design) of these STCs, and must include timeline for key evaluation activities including evaluation deliverables, as outlined in STCs 123 and 124.
+The draft Evaluation Design must be developed in accordance with Attachment B (Developing the Evaluation Design) of these STCs, and must include timeline for key evaluation activities including evaluation deliverables, as outlined in STCs 115 and 116.
 The state may choose to use the expertise of the independent party in the development of the draft Evaluation Design.

-The draft Evaluation Design must be developed in accordance with the following CMS guidance (including but not limited to):
+The draft Evaluation Design must be developed in accordance with the following CMS guidance (including but_not limited to):

-- (a) Attachment B (Developing the Evaluation Design) of these STCs, and all applicable technical assistance on applying robust evaluation approaches, including how to establish causal inference and comparison groups in developing a strong Evaluation Design. - (b) All applicable Evaluation Design guidance, including guidance about waiver of retroactive eligibility and overall demonstration sustainability.
+(a) Attachment B (Developing the Evaluation Design) of these STCs, and all applicable technical assistance on applying robust evaluation approaches, including how to establish causal inference and comparison groups in developing